AK2640/MRADAKChessEngine/README.md

 # Components

-The Chess Engine has Three Files: The Engine, the Conversion, and the GUI.
+The Chess Engine has originally had three Files: The Engine, the Conversion, and the GUI.

-Engine: The Engine uses the StockFish API, and was written by Aarav Kohli.
+Engine: The Engine uses Python , and was written by Aarav Kohli.

 Conversion: The Conversion uses pure Python, and was written by Aaron Dam.

-GUI: The GUI was Written using Tkinter and Python, and was Written by Mitchell Riegert and Aarav Kohli.
+GUI: The GUI was Written using C# by Mitchell Reigert.

-     The original version of the engine was written in C#, and the GUI was entirely programmed by Mitchell.
-     Aarav only worked on the Python version, due to time constraints.
+The Chess Engine now has two files: The Setup GUI, and the Game.
+This is because some technical errors persisted in C#, forcing us to migrate to Python.
+At this point, the project was close to the due date which made it easier to make the entire project on one device.
+All members contributed equally, even when not writting code however.

 # IMPORTANT NOTE